GoogleCloudPlatform/DataflowTemplates/v2/pubsub-to-mongodb/README_Cloud_PubSub_to_MongoDB.md

-Pub/Sub to MongoDB Template
+Pub/Sub to MongoDB template
 ---
-Streaming pipeline that reads JSON encoded messages from a Pub/Sub subscription, transforms them using a JavaScript user-defined function (UDF), and writes them to a MongoDB as documents.
+The Pub/Sub to MongoDB template is a streaming pipeline that reads JSON-encoded messages from a Pub/Sub subscription and writes them to MongoDB as documents.
+If required, this pipeline supports additional transforms that can be included using a JavaScript user-defined function (UDF).
+Any errors occurred due to schema mismatch, malformed JSON, or while executing transforms are recorded in a BigQuery table for unprocessed messages along with input message.
+If a table for unprocessed records does not exist prior to execution, the pipeline automatically creates this table.

 :memo: This is a Google-provided template!
 Please check [Provided templates documentation](https://cloud.google.com/dataflow/docs/guides/templates/provided/pubsub-to-mongodb) on how to use it without having to build from sources using [Create job from template](https://console.cloud.google.com/dataflow/createjob?template=Cloud_PubSub_to_MongoDB).

 :bulb: This is a generated documentation based on [Metadata Annotations](https://github.com/GoogleCloudPlatform/DataflowTemplates#metadata-annotations)